vele616/monorepo/packages/jobboard/website/content/jobs/events-marketing-manager-current-job-openings-at-netlify-iFxEa.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/netlify"
-summary: "Current Job Openings at Netlify is looking for an events marketing manager that has 5+ years of experience managing events, ideally in the technology industry."
+summary: "Netlify is looking for an events marketing manager that has 5+ years of experience managing events, ideally in the technology industry."
 summaryBackup: "To apply as an events marketing manager at Current Job Openings at Netlify, you preferably need to have some knowledge of: #marketing, #management, #sales."
 featured: 20
 ---